A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Latent Space}

-MineGAN \cite{wang2020minegan} trains a miner network $M$ during adaptation, to map the latent space $z$ of the source GAN to another space $u = M(z)$ more appropriate for the target domain.
-MineGAN++\cite{wang2021minegan++} extends MineGAN by only updating important parameters.
-GenDA \cite{yang2021genda} proposes a lightweight attribute adaptor in the form of scaling and shifting latent codes to adapt the latent space of the source GAN to the target GAN.
-LCL \cite{mondal2023lcl} freezes $G$ and learns a network to map the latent codes from the $\mathcal{Z}$ space to the extended intermediate space $\mathcal{W}^+$ of a pre-trained StyleGAN2 during adapting GAN.
-WeditGAN \cite{duan2023weditgan} proposes to learn a constant offset parameter ($\Delta w$) for the target domain in the intermediate latent space of StyleGAN2 to relocate source latent codes to the target domain.
-After fine-tuning the generator to a target domain, SiSTA \cite{thopalli2023targetaware} perturbs latent representations of the fine-tuned generator that falls below a threshold, either by replacing them with zero or reverting them back to the pre-trained generator's weights.
-MultiDiffusion \cite{bar2023multidiffusion} freezes the whole parameters of the source diffusion model and optimizes the latent code as a post-processing method to generate the desired output based on a conditioned input.
+MineGAN \citep{wang2020minegan} trains a miner network $M$ during adaptation, to map the latent space $z$ of the source GAN to another space $u = M(z)$ more appropriate for the target domain.
+MineGAN++ \citep{wang2021minegan++} extends MineGAN by only updating important parameters.
+GenDA \citep{yang2021genda} proposes a lightweight attribute adaptor in the form of scaling and shifting latent codes to adapt the latent space of the source GAN to the target GAN.
+TF\textsuperscript{2} \citep{yu2024tf} aligns the latent codes of the defect-free and defect images after denoising to enable robust transfer of the defects to the defect-free images and improve the diversity of the few-shot defect image generation.

+LCL \citep{mondal2023lcl} freezes $G$ and learns a network to map the latent codes from the $\mathcal{Z}$ space to the extended intermediate space $\mathcal{W}^+$ of a pre-trained StyleGAN2 during adapting GAN.
+SoLAD \citep{Mondal2024SoLAD} introduces a sample-specific latent mapper to transform the sampled latent code before feeding it into the generator.
+WeditGAN \citep{duan2023weditgan} proposes to learn a constant offset parameter ($\Delta w$) for the target domain in the intermediate latent space of StyleGAN2 to relocate source latent codes to the target domain.
+After fine-tuning the generator to a target domain, SiSTA \citep{thopalli2023targetaware} perturbs latent representations of the fine-tuned generator that fall below a threshold, either by replacing them with zero or reverting them back to the pre-trained generator's weights.
+CRDI \citep{cao2025CRDI} avoids the need for fine-tuning or retraining by proposing reconstruction and diversity enhancements to first estimate the generation path to construct the target few-shot samples, while annealing the noise perturbation scheduler for better diversity.

+MultiDiffusion \citep{bar2023multidiffusion} freezes the whole parameters of the source diffusion model and optimizes the latent code as a post-processing method to generate the desired output based on a conditioned input.
+DiS \citep{everaert2023dis} observed that the style of the images generated by Stable Diffusion is tied to the initial latent code.
+Therefore, they sample noise from the style-specific latent distribution (which is obtained by encoding the target style images to the VAE latent space) and fine-tune Stable Diffusion.